By Porter Anderson, Editor-in-Chief | @Porter_Anderson

 The jury process includes the announcement of a 20-title longlist on August 20 and that six-book shortlist on September 17.

-The writers of the six novels on the shortlist do know the winner until the evening of October 14 at the award ceremony.
+The writers of the six novels on the shortlist do not know the winner until the evening of October 14 at the award ceremony.

 The German Book Prize receives funding from the Deutsche Bank Foundation, and additional partners include the Frankfurter Buchmesse and the city of Frankfurt am Main.
 The television network Deutsche Welle supports the German Book Prize in its media activities both at home and abroad.